 The Perfect Combination of Elder Law and Estate Planning

-Our elder lawyers are uniquely suited to serve as agents, since we have experience with life care planning and Medicare as well as estate planning matters.
+Our elder lawyers are uniquely suited to serve as agents, since we have experience with elder care navigation and Medicare as well as estate planning matters.
 When we act on your behalf, we do so in good faith and in your best interest.
 We know the rigors of the job, keep records of any financial activity done on your behalf, and make sure that everything is carried out in accordance with the law.

 If you have questions about your powers of attorney, the legal team at DeLoach, Hofstra & Cavonis can help you through your next steps to protect your future.
 Contact us today to set up a consultation, or start reading our free book, Top 20 Rules for Protecting Your Florida Estate.